cfpb/cfpb.github.io/_posts/2014-03-27-new-regulation.md

 section at a time).
 Our code was previously written with the intent of displaying a section at a time (with the entirety of Supplement I considered as a section).
 This worked nicely because that also reflects how the data that drives everything is represented.
-With subterps, there is no corresponding underlying data structure that tells us that the following sections of Supplement I should be collected and displayed together.
+With the Supplement displayed a subpart at a time, , there is no corresponding underlying data structure that tells us that the following sections of Supplement I should be collected and displayed together.
 This required a [rewrite] (https://github.com/eregs/regulations-site/blob/master/regulations/views/partial_interp.py#L35) of some of our display logic.
 Supplement I is now easier to read as a result.